srivaralakshmi-ramani/Quickstart-ownCloud/README.md

    ```
    >**Note:** The current official Docker image for ownCloud server is compatible only with Ubuntu 18.04.

 2. Run the `docker` command to verify that the docker is installed and running.
-You should see an output similar to this:

    You should see an output similar to this:
    ```bash